wonko433/blackcoin-more/doc/tor.md

 ## 4. Privacy recommendations

-- Do not add anything but PIVX Core ports to the hidden service created in section 2.
+- Do not add anything but Bitcloud Core ports to the hidden service created in section 2.
   If you run a web service too, create a new hidden service for that.
   Otherwise it is trivial to link them, which may reduce privacy.
 Hidden services created automatically (as in section 3) always have only one port